No Lender Overlays – Mortgage Lender Overlays Discourage Borrowers

 - The ITIN program allows temporary work agencies, no social security number or work VISA.

 Examples of Fresh Start Program

-An overlay on non-cash out refinance transaction – The loan being ineligible if properties being listed for sale within 90 days of the new mortgage.
-A property must not be currently listed for sale and taken off the market before the disbursement date of the new loan when the transaction is a limited cash-out refinance.
-This is listed in Fannie Mae’s Selling Guide.
+The 1st example would be an overlay on non-cash out refinance transaction.
+Some lenders have overlays because a property has been listed for sale within 90 days of the new mortgage.
+Truth is, a property must not be currently listed for sale and taken off the market before the disbursement date of the new loan when the transaction is a limited cash-out refinance.

 Another example would be an overlay on cash-out refinances transactions.
 Some lenders will say that a loan is ineligible if the property has been listed within six months of the disbursement date of the new mortgage.
 Fannie Mae’s selling guide states that a property must be taken off the market for the listing date of the new mortgage.